-Admission to the Mayfield Lavender Field is surprisingly low cost, at just £2 per person, as I previously mentioned parking is at no additional charge.
+The Lavender Farm entrance fee is a surprisingly low cost, at just £2 per person, as I previously mentioned parking is at no additional charge.
 Ensure you bring cash, as you cannot pay by card for your entrance fee.

 The London Lavender field is open from June 1st to September 14th every year.
 However, this can change due to the weather, for example during a heatwave, sometimes the Lavender needs to be harvested early.
 Before you plan your visit to the Lavender fields, be sure to monitor the Mayfield website to see the current status and situation of the lavender.